Mask-Align: Self-Supervised Neural Word Alignment: Experiments

 \subsection{Settings}

-We implement our model based on the Transforemr architecture \cite{vaswani2017attention}.
-The encoder consists of 6 standard Transformer encoder layers, and the decoder is composed of 6 layers.
-All decoder layers contain static-kv self-attention while only the last layer computes leaky-attention.
-We use the embedding size of 512, the hidden size of 1024, and 4 attention heads, and share the input and output embeddings for the decoder.
+We implemented our model based on the Transforemr architecture \cite{vaswani2017attention}.
+The encoder consists of 6 standard Transformer encoder layers.
+The decoder is composed of 6 layers, each of which contains static-KV attention while only the last layer is equipped with leaky attention.
+We set the embedding size to 512, the hidden size to 1024, and attention heads to 4.
+The input and output embeddings are shared for the decoder.

-We train the models with a batch size of 36K tokens, and perform early stopping based on the prediction accuracy of the validation data.
-All models are trained in two directions without any alignment supervision.
+We trained the models with a batch size of 36K tokens.
+We used early stopping based on the pre-diction accuracy on the validation sets.
 We tuned the hyperparameters via grid search on the Chinese-English validation set as it contains gold word alignments.
-In all of our experiments, we set $\lambda=0.05$ (Eq. \ref{eq:renorm}), $\alpha=5$, $\beta=1$ (Eq. \ref{eq:loss}) and $\theta = 0.2$.
-We evaluate the alignment quality with Alignment Error Rate (AER, \citet{och2000improved}).
+In all of our experiments, we set $\lambda=0.05$ (Eq. (\ref{eq:renorm})), $\alpha=5$, $\beta=1$ (Eq. (\ref{eq:loss})) and $\tau = 0.2$ (Eq. (\ref{eq:inference})).
+The evaluation metric is Alignment Error Rate (AER) \cite{och2000improved}.